particify/arsnova-server/README.md

 	mvn jetty:run -Dmobile.path=

 This will work out of the box.
-ARSnova will be located at <http://localhost:8080/developer.html>.
-Be sure to use `developer.html` instead of `index.html` because it does not use any minified scripts or stylesheets.
-This way, your changes will take effect immediately without an additional build step.
+ARSnova will be located at <http://localhost:8080/>.

 If you're wondering what that `-Dmobile.path=` thing is doing, this is a special override property for Jetty.
 By default, this property points to a local version of ARSnova mobile located at `../arsnova-mobile` &mdash; relative to the location of this project.
 If you happen to have downloaded ARSnova mobile to this location, you may skip the override, and just use: